Advertisement

 It’s not just about the sugar count

-A high sugar food might not cause a sharp blood sugar increase if it contains other nutrients like fiber, which slows the digestion of sugar.
-Often, the carbohydrate count can give you a better idea of how a food will actually impact your blood sugar, since it includes fiber, sugars and starches.
+A high-sugar food might not cause a sharp blood sugar increase if it contains other nutrients like fiber, which slows the digestion of sugar.
+Often, the carbohydrate count of a food can give you a better idea of how a food will actually affect your blood sugar, since it includes fiber, sugars, and starches.

-The glycemic index (GI) can also help determine if you’re eating a secret sugar bomb.
-The GI tells you how quickly the carbs in a food will raise your blood sugar, compared to a reference food—usually a type of sugar called glucose or white table sugar itself (sucrose).
-It takes into account other nutrients like fat and fiber to help calculate how quickly your body will process the carbs.
+The glycemic index (GI) can also help you determine how a food you eat will raise your blood sugar levels.
+The GI compares each food to a reference food, pure glucose.
+It takes into account other nutrients like fat and fiber to help calculate how quickly your body will digest and absorb the carbs.

-Here are nine everyday foods that can send your blood sugar soaring.
+Here are nine everyday foods that can elevate your blood sugar levels.

 banana, workout, exercise, fruit